 Professor Susan Rutherford on concealment and censorship in the history of Un ballo in maschera.

 Masks fall.
 They don’t dissolve, or dissipate.
 Masks fall, they drop, they plunge into space, into nothingness – sometimes with urgent swiftness, sometimes with infinitesimal, agonising slowness.
 What is left behind is often described as ‘naked’ truth or ‘stark’ reality: unadorned, uncompromising, fixed.
-Things as they are, not as we might wish them to be.
+Things are as they are, not as we might wish them to be.

 Giuseppe Verdi’s operas were designed around this very principle.
 The conventions of 19th-century melodrama required a building of tension towards a final scene of revelation, when the protagonists at last see each other in their true light.
 In Un ballo in maschera (1859), the masked ball of the title is just such a denouement: a ruler is revealed as a penitent libertine, a respectable wife is implicated in adultery, a close friend is an assassin and traitor.
 But the whole opera is a series of unmaskings, all steps towards this ultimate, irrevocable disclosure.